 What Changed

 No immediate binding regulatory changes are introduced, as this is a consultation report tied to IOSCO's 2023 DeFi Recommendations and a 2025 Thematic Review assessing implementation progress.
 Key focuses include enhanced regulatory cooperation (Recommendation 11), addressing gaps in enforcement for Crypto Asset Service Providers (CASPs), and applying CDA Policy Recommendations to DeFi for risks like financial stability, investor protection, and market integrity.
-Progress is noted in legal frame
+Progress is noted in legal frameworks, but challenges persist in cross-border cooperation and enforcement beyond CASPs.

 What You Need To Do